SPK1997/CPURaytracer/README.md

 - Check index.html file on Github repo for example code.
 - Pixel buffer integration — huge improvement in camera movement smoothness
 - Progressive rendering + buffer: paint only after ~1% of pixels are ready → keeps the main thread responsive
-- 🎥 [Watch this on YouTube](https://youtu.be/b1Qhd_gh1zU) — See how camera movement becomes noticeably smoother with pixel buffer vs. without it
+- 🎥 [Watch this on YouTube](https://youtu.be/b1Qhd_gh1zU) — See how camera movement becomes noticeably smoother with pixel buffer vs. without it.
+It is a work in progress!

 ✅ How it works?